Everyone’s doing them: sponsored posts, Twitter ads. What gives?

 Whatever it is, it’s working.
 In fact, Hubspot’s State of Inbound Marketing Report tells us that retail alone has accounted for the highest number of new customer acquisitions through Facebook.

 You know your customers are on Facebook.
-There are 152 million users in the U.S. and Canada on Facebook daily — more if you include mobile users.
+There are 210 million users in the U.S. on Facebook daily — more if you include mobile users.
 They’re on Twitter, too.
-There are about 271 million active Twitter users and the ad researchers at Twitter say that, “Twitter users are big online buyers.”
+There are about 321 million active Twitter users each month and the ad researchers at Twitter say that, “Twitter users are big online buyers.”
 But it’s not just big brands that benefit.
 People are more likely to buy if they see your Tweets, no matter if your company is a household name or not.

 Regardless of the numbers, you need to put your paid ads where your audience is spending most of their time.
 And in doing so, you need to remove the guesswork involved therein.
 Here is the knowhow on positioning yourself in front of your customers on Facebook and Twitter: